RoboJackets/robocup-software/doc/Mathematical_Optimization.md

  * Somewhat fast in convergence

 Cons:
- * Finding the global or local optimum is determined by the sstarting step size
+ * Finding the global or local optimum is determined by the starting step size
  * May converge to a non-stationary point
  * Has trouble with noisy functions